OriginFinancial/frontend-take-home-assignment/README.md

 # Origin Frontend Take-Home Assignment

+**IMPORTANT**: you can choose any technology stack to implement this assignment.
+Using our stack is not a requirement in the selection process - we will consider exclusively the quality of your project (technology and product-wise) to evaluate your work.
+We've added a project structure in this repository (a buildwith react, redux, jest, styled-components and typescript) to save you time if you want to use it.
+If you prefer another stack, feel free to use it.

 Origin is a platform that helps our customers' employees put their financial lives on track.

 One key to financial well-being is planning & saving for your goals.
 Users can have many saving goals (e.g. go to college or throw a wedding party) and it is our job to help them accomplish it.